Using Graphics In Other Products

 When you first use one of the graphics programs, you may be asked for a username.

-You will be asked for a username if you are using a Full Site or Distribution license.
+You will be asked for a username if you are using a Staff Use or Staff + Student license.
 The username does NOT have to be unique and your initials will usually be a suitable choice.
 You should use the same user name on every computer you use.

 The username is used to divide up graphics created under the same license.
 If we did not have usernames, all graphics created under one license would be copied to all computers.
 This might mean that your computer is storing images created by dozens or even hundreds of other users.
 This creates a lot of unnecessary movement of information and storage of data.